Quasi-quadratic modules in valuation ring and valued field: Special cases

 We finally demonstrate that $Q$ is a preordering.
 It is easy to check that $Q$ satisfies the equivalent condition given in Theorem \ref{thm:sp_ring3}(3) for each case by the table in the lemma. \end{proof}

 \begin{lemma} Quadratic modules $Q$ in $B=F[\![X]\!]$ are represented as follows in all the cases of Lemma \ref{lem:aug_quad}:

-The double signs correspond in the case (c) and (e) of Lemma \ref{lem:aug_quad}.
 In particular, any quadratic module is generated by at most two monogenic submodules. \end{lemma} \begin{proof} It is clear that $Q=\Phi(F^2,0)=B^2=\po(1)$ in the case (i).
 We obtain $Q=B=\po(-1)$ by Corollary \ref{cor:basic4'}(2) in the case (ii).
 For example, we demonstrate the case (v).
 We get

 The remaining cases follow in the same way. \end{proof}